Age-Specific Concerns : Children's Health : Infants and Toddlers

 Keep small objects out of little hands

-Although food is the most common cause of choking in small children, other objects are also a threat.
+While food is the most common cause of choking in small children, other objects are also a threat.
 Keep small household items and toys with small removable parts out of toddlers' reach.
-Be sure to remove common offenders, such as balloons, coins, marbles, tiny balls, pen caps, button-type batteries, and pins.
+Be sure to remove common offenders, such as:

-Choking can occur even if you take precautions.
-If your child has a forceful cough and is crying or vocal, let the child get the food or object out.
+Choking can happen even if you are careful.
+If your child has a forceful cough and is crying or vocal, let the child get the food or object out him or herself.
 If your child can't make a sound, have someone call 911 or your local emergency number, while you do the Heimlich maneuver.
 Learn the version that's right for your child's age.
-Once the food or object comes out, take your child to the doctor.
-A piece of the object may remain in the lung; only a doctor can tell if your child is OK.
+The American Heart Association provides standard procedures for choking victims of all ages.
+Once the food or object comes out, take your child to the healthcare provider.
+A piece of the object may remain in the lung.
+Only a healthcare provider can tell if your child is OK.